zenyuong/FAX-OR-CAP/README.md

 ### Architectural Overview

 ### Tech-Stack
+1. Languages used
+    - Python
+    - Javascript
+2. React
+3. TensorFlow
+4. Keras

 ## Application Walkthrough

 ### User Scenario 1: User wants to check the validity of a news piece

-## User Scenario 2: User checks for the sentiment analysis of a tweet
+### User Scenario 2: User checks for the sentiment analysis of a tweet